savespain-covid19/Save-Spain/README.md

 All families should isolate their elderly as much as possible limiting physical (but not emotional, because I know social interaction is very important for the Spanish people) contact with their elderly family members to minimum.

-They should also fallow reasonable sanitary cautions like sanitizing the items and food handed over to elderly, sanitizing sanitary areas that are shared and so on (I believe what ever one could do to limit the possible exposure the better).
+Reasonable sanitary cautions should also be followed; regular hand washing, disinfecting items and food handed over to eldery, etc..

 ### Why should you believe this or follow these suggestions?